 By default, your UserVoice site will use the URL yoursubdomain.uservoice.com as the URL, but you can customize this with a domain alias.
 This will allow your UserVoice site to use a URL like feedback.yourcompany.com.

-Once a custom domain is configured for your account, it will become the home of your feedback portal.
+Once a custom domain is configured for your account, it will become the home of your web portal.
 Any web requests for the original subdomain will then be redirected to the custom domain.

 1. Update your DNS